erdc/air-water-vv/2d/benchmarks/dambreak/README.rst

    :width: 100%
    :align: center

-This case tests the ability of Proteus to simulate the free-surface evolution and forces / pressures on structures, according to data that are available in the following references.
+This case demonstrates the ability of Proteus to simulate the free-surface evolution and forces / pressures on structures, according to data that are available in the following references.
 For more details, see runfiles or references.